twomice/com.joineryhq.fpptatweaks/README.md

   * New Relationship Profile: Select an existing CiviCRM profile for use in requesting creation of a new organization/individual relationship.
   * New Relationship Tag: Select an existing tag to be applie to individual contacts for whom a new organization/individual relationship has been requested.
   * URL path to "My Dashboard" page: A url path indicating a custom "My CiviCRM User Dashboard" page (assuming the site may have a specific page in the CMS where CiviCRM User Dashboard is embedded).
+  * Hide "Edit Related Contact" link in user Dashboard': as described.
+  * HTML to append to the Dashboard Memberships section": as described.
 * Provide a "Request End Relationship" form for requesting removal of an existing organization/individual relationship.
 * On the CiviCRM user dashboard (https://drupal.example.org/civicrm/user):
   * Add a class to <body> indicating whether this is (or is not) the user's own dashboard, one of: